starknet-edu/starknet-erc20/README.md

 - Understand the ERC20 token standard

 ​
-This workshop is the first in a series that will cover broad smart contract concepts (writing and deploying ERC20/ERC721, bridging assets, L1 <-> L2 messaging...).
+This workshop is the third in a series that will cover broad smart contract concepts (writing and deploying ERC20/ERC721, bridging assets, L1 <-> L2 messaging...).
 Interested in helping writing those?
 [Reach out](https://twitter.com/HenriLieutaud)!
 ​